huggingface/transformers/tests/mixed_int8/README.md

 + `0.31.8>=bitsandbytes>=0.31.5`.
 ## Hardware requirements

 I am using a setup of 2 GPUs that are NVIDIA-Tesla T4 15GB - `younes-testing-multi-gpu` on GCP.
 To run successfully `bitsandbytes` you would need a 8-bit core tensor supported GPU.
-Note that Ampere architectures should be supported.
-Here is an exhaustive list of the supported GPU types at the time of this writing:
+Note that Ampere and Turing architectures should be supported.
+Here is an example list of the supported GPU types at the time of this writing:

 - RTX 20s & RTX 30s
 - A40-A100
+- A6000
 - T4 + (e.g. Google Colab GPUs)

 ## Virutal envs